ghrgriner/anki-stats/README.md

 data can be extracted.

-Anki has [an add-on interface](https://addon-docs.ankiweb.net) where users can write Python modules that interact with the software, but generation of the statistics window is almost completely done in Rust and Svelte, thereby making add-on integration more difficult.
-Furthermore, Python is a general-purpose programming language widely adopted and used, especially among the subset of users with computer programming ability but who are not full-blown computer scientists.
+Anki has [an add-on interface](https://addon-docs.ankiweb.net) where users can write Python modules that interact with the software.
+There are [existing add-ons](#Existing-Add-Ons-That-Create-Custom-Figures-Within-Anki) that add custom figures to the new (or legacy [see previous link]) statistics window.
+However, for one-time or infrequent analyses, we believe it is not worth the effort of integrating the analysis into Anki.
+Python is a general-purpose programming language widely adopted and used, especially among the subset of users with computer programming ability who are not full-blown computer scientists.
 It would benefit these users to have a Python implementation for manual analysis as well as improved documentation of behavior in the Rust backend.
-Lastly, Python's ubiquity in the data science domain makes it a natural choice for this task.

 For these reasons, the purpose of this repository and documentation is to: